 Originally from Toulouse and currently based in Montreal, Olivier Alary is a highly talented French composer.
-Having released albums previously under the name Ensemble, over the past five years or more Olivier has concentrated his focus on composing material for film and exhibitions.
-Since 2004, he has collaborated with BjA?rk, Nick Knight, Doug Aitken, Chanel, the NFB and the Centre Pompidou amon...
+Having released albums previously under the name Ensemble, since 2012 Olivier began to concentrate his focus on composing material for film and exhibitions. having previously collaborated with Bjork, Nick Knight, Doug Aitken, Chanel, the NFB and the Centre Pompidou amongst others, in June ...

 In 2006, an eponymous follow-up to 'Sketch Proposals' was released on FatCat, meshing symphonic walls-of-sound with intimate folk-pop vocal pieces and featuring vocals by Chan Marshall (Cat Power), Lou Barlow (Dinosaur Jr.) and Mileece, with arrangements by Johannes Malfatti, performed by the Babelsberg Film Orchestra.
 In 2007, Olivier contributed a remix on The Twilight Sad's 'And She Would Darken The Memory', and in 2010, a final Ensemble album 'Excerpts' was released, again on FatCat.

 Since 2008, Olivier has provided soundtrack for more than twenty feature-length fiction films and documentaries, some of which have received prestigious awards and screenings worldwide (Cannes, Berlinale, Sundance, TIFF, Locarno).